Lokesh-pathuri-11/HappyPaws/README.md

 Vs code

 # Steps followed while Deploying :
-1. Firstly we built the complete project using visual studio code, then tesed it on the live server extension.
+1. Firstly we built the complete project using visual studio code, then tested it on the live server extension.

-2. After that we have uploaded and committed the project into my githubrepositry.
+2. After that we have uploaded and committed the project into my github repository.

 3. This project was deployed using the github pages and tested it.

-4. After that I have logged into my azure account and created azure storage account.
+4. After that I logged into my azure account and created an azure storage account.

 5. After that I have created a container with blob storage and uploaded my project code into the container.